mjkloeckner/avr-task-scheduler/README.md

 of tasks attached to the scheduler after their specified task period (in milliseconds) has passed.

-In the example four leds controlled, two blinking at different rates and two controlled by buttons.
+In the example, four leds are controlled: two blink at different rates, and the other two controlled by buttons.

 ## Dependencies